How Long Does the VA Disability Claims Process Take?

 Respond Quickly to VA Requests

 If the VA requests additional information or schedules you for an exam, respond as quickly as possible.
-Under 38 CFR § 3.158, the VA will make decisions based on the evidence available, so delays in providing requested information can hurt your claim.
+Under 38 CFR § 3.158, failure to furnish requested evidence within one year can result in your claim being considered abandoned, so delays in providing requested information can seriously hurt your claim.

 Consider Professional Representation

 Working with VA-accredited attorneys can significantly improve both the speed and outcome of your claim.
-At Augustus Miles, our VA-accredited attorneys know exactly what evidence the VA needs to see and how to present it effectively.
-Our support team is made up entirely of veterans — many of whom are former Augustus Miles clients themselves — so they understand the process from a veteran's perspective.
+At Augustus Miles, our attorneys know exactly what evidence the VA needs to see and how to present it effectively.
+For service members still on active duty, we also help with Benefits Delivery at Discharge (BDD) claims — filed 180 to 90 days before separation — which can result in a rating decision shortly after discharge, eliminating months of waiting that veterans who file post-separation often face.
+Our team includes veterans who have been through this process as claimants themselves, so they understand the journey from a veteran's perspective.

 Use the Fully Developed Claims (FDC) Program